Paul-Wortmann/Grume/Readme.md

 Next you need to generate a make file, you can use the following command, make sure you are in the Frost and Flame directory: cmake CMakeLists.txt

-And finaly you can use make to build the Frost and Flame binary: make
+And finally you can use make to build the Frost and Flame binary: make

 So in summery the commands are as follows: